kikipet/HALO/meeting-7-14-19.md

 70: -- -- -- -- -- -- -- --
 ```
 Tihs means there is a sensor at address 0x1D.

+After changing the address, run `baro.py` and you should be good.

 ### Temperature Sensor (DS18B20)